jonmason/meta-arm/meta-arm-bsp/documentation/fvp-baser-aemv8r64.md

 Change Log
 ----------

+- Updated Linux kernel version from 5.10 to 5.14 for both standard and Real-Time (PREEMPT\_RT) builds.
 - Enabled SMP support via boot-wrapper-aarch64 providing the PSCI CPU_ON and CPU_OFF functions.
 - Introduced Armv8-R64 compiler flags.